ontola/openbesluitvorming/front/README.md

 `$ yarn`

 `$ yarn dev` starts a local development server uses react-scripts.
-This has a built-in proxy.
+This has a built-in proxy, which forwards all /api request to the `../server` app at :8080.

+Visit localhost:3000

+## Build

+Use `yarn build`, and serve the static files using the `../server` app.

 ## Envs